kheeb/teamBuilder/README.md

 # teamBuilder

 ## Description
-  With this program, a user can build their own HTML site directly from the command line in their integrated terminal in order to keep track of their employee's and their information.
+  With this program, a user can build their own HTML site directly from the command line in their integrated terminal in order to keep track of their employees and their information.

 ## Table of Contents
    * [Installation](#Installation)